Mathics3/mathics-development-guide/docs/running.rst

 Command-line interface
 ^^^^^^^^^^^^^^^^^^^^^^

-After installing, you can run your a local Mathics command-line interface with:
+If you have installed the Mathics core only you can start the rudimentary command-line shell with:

 .. code:: bash